benc-uk/rayscale/README.md

 ![diagram](https://user-images.githubusercontent.com/14982936/40764441-fbed1ee0-64a0-11e8-86e8-b861c13f11b4.png)

 ## Controller
-Acts as control point and main interface with RayScale.
+Acts as control point and the user's main interface with RayScale.
 It provides the API and Web UI for submitting jobs.
-It also coordinates the *Tracers*, keeps tracks on which tracers are online etc. The *Controller* splits up jobs into tasks and sends them to *Tracers*, and also reassembles & saves the results as they are sent back
+It also coordinates the *Tracers*, keeps tracks of which tracers are online etc. The *Controller* splits up jobs into tasks and sends them to *Tracers*, and also reassembles & saves the results as they are sent back
 ### [📘 Controller documentation](controller/readme.md)

 ## Tracer
-Renders and ray traces tasks given to it via the *Controller*.
+*Tracers* do the actual rendering work, by ray tracing the tasks given to it via the *Controller*.
 Each *Tracer* registers itself with the *Controller* on startup.
 The *Tracer* carries out scene parsing and also the work of actually computing the ray tracing algorithm of the task it has been given.
 Once completed, the results are POSTed back to the controller as a binary buffer of image data
 ### [📘 Tracer documentation](tracer/readme.md)